frenchbread/didactic-quack/README.md

 ## Changelog:

+`v0.3.0` - Refactored almost all.
+Added modules.
+Offset now stored in memory.

 `v0.2.2` - Fixed path to `offset.txt`.

 `v0.2.0` - Removed `Cron` & `Mongoose`.
 Code cleanup.
 Changed project structure.

+## ToDo:

+* Set up a web hook for a bot to receive new messages automatically.
+(Get rid of "manual" requests to the server).

 ## License